esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Note: I tried to find an answer, but could not find a good one.
 I'll have to check how Marcy found a solution 😄

 ##### 🛠️ Solution: Finding an Answer to a Problem
+The radio button keyboard issue would probably fail the

 ## Useful resources